A US citizen says he had acid thrown in his face after being told to go back to his country

 Perez added the community is encouraged that the attack is being investigated as a hate crime.

-The Milwaukee Police Department did not specify whether the attack is being investigating as a hate crime, telling CNN "this is still an open investigation."
+The Milwaukee Police Department did not specify whether hate crime charges are possible, telling CNN "this is still an open investigation."

 Related Content

-Note: CORRECTION: This story has been updated to correct the spelling of the victim's first name.